ibm-js/deliteful/docs/master/Toaster.md

 ```

-Each type is associated with a CSS class named `d-toaster-message-{{type}}` which defines its styling.
+Each type is associated with a CSS class named `d-toaster-type-{{type}}` which defines its styling.

 ### Duration of a message

-By default a message lasts for 2000ms after it is "posted" in the toaster
+By default a message lasts for 2000ms after it is "posted" in the toaster.
-&mdash;.
 The property `duration` can be set to any positive integer.

 However, if set to `-1` the message will remain visible until the user
 explicitly dismisses it (by clicking the dismiss button or swiping it out of the screen).

 NB: if `duration` is set to `-1` and `dismissible` to `false`, you'll obtain a persistent message
-which your user has no way to dismiss &mdash; probably not ideal from
+which your user has no way to dismiss - probably not ideal from
 a user experience perspective.

 ```js